Respite, Childcare, and Day Programs

 Also doing business as Senior Care, LLC

-Provides Provides services to anyone aged seventeen or above with a clinical diagnosis of a physical disability.
+Provides Provides services to anyone aged 18 and up with a clinical diagnosis of a physical disability.
 Program operates from 8:30 a.m. through 4:30 p.m. and provide a nutritionally-balanced breakfast and lunch.
 Programs follows a Social Model of treatment.
 Attendees have the opportunity to socialize while developing, maintaining, or increasing both their work and independent living skills.

 Location: 109 North Germantown Road, Chattanooga, TN 37411